lukso-network/docs/docs/guides/universal-profile/01-create-profile.md

 ---
-sidebar_label: 'Create a Universal Profile'
+sidebar_label: 'Create an Universal Profile'
 sidebar_position: 1.1
 ---

-# Create a Universal Profile
+# Create an Universal Profile

 In this guide, we will learn how to: